 Things we like:

-- Panoramic views of Sydney Harbour
+- Panoramic views of Sydney Harbour with Harbour Bridge in the backdrop.

-- The enormous Moreton Bay fig tree.Â
+- The enormous fig tree.

 - Rustic feel of the walls surround the Sydney Observatory.